ganeshh123/gta5-cleaner/README.md

     ```bash
     npm install -g nexe
     ```
-2. In the project root folder build some executables with this version of nexe to download node binaries for Windows and Mac:
+2. In the project root folder build some executables with this version of nexe to download node binaries for Windows:

     ```bash
     nexe . --target win32-x86-10.13.0